-The Carnegie Leisure Centre was the first gift to the people of Dunfermline from Andrew Carnegie the world famous multi-millionaire who was born and raised in the town.
+The Carnegie Leisure Centre was the first gift to the people of Dunfermline from Andrew Carnegie, the world famous multi-millionaire who was born and raised in the town.

-The Centre opened in 1905 and incorporated a 25 yard swimming pool which has been in daily use until its demolition last year as part of a £17M upgrade.
-The facility had also undergone a major extension in the early eighties with 25m pool and learner pools added with filtration plants installed by Barr + Wray.
+The leisure centre opened in 1905 and incorporated a 25-yard swimming pool, which has been in daily use until its demolition last year as part of a £17 million upgrade.
+The facility had also undergone a major extension in the early eighties with a 25-metre pool and learner pools added with filtration plants, installed by B+W.

-B+W’s £1.3M contract included for the construction of the new Myrtha Pool, installation of the Malmsten Aqualevel screwjack moveable floor together with 4 new filtration and water treatment plants for both 25m pools, learner pool and spa pool each incorporating Ultra Violet sterilisation.
+B+W’s £1.3 million contract included the construction of the new Myrtha pool, installation of the Malmsten Aqualevel screw-jack movable floor together with four new filtration and water treatment plants for both 25-metre pools, learner pool and spa pool, each incorporating ultra-violet sterilisation.

 B+W is also responsible for the installation of the pre-fabricated sectional balance tanks, backwash tank and replacement of the water softening system.